 As long as the well meets VA standards for water quality and depth then it should not create an issue when you apply for the mortgage.
-Your appraiser may require additional documentation such as a water quality report or the permit that was issued when the well was drilled and constructed to confirm that the well meets VA guidelines.
+Your appraiser may require additional documentation such as a water quality report or the permit that was issued when the well was drilled to verify that the well meets VA guidelines.
 The VA wants to confirm that water from the well is potable and safe to use around the property.

 If the well does not meet VA standards due to insufficient depth, poor water quality or a contamination source near the water supply you still may be able to qualify for the mortgage but you are required to take additional steps.
 In this scenario you are required to include the following additional documents in your loan application:

-1) a letter from your local health department confirming the contamination;
+a letter from your local health department confirming the contamination;

-2) evidence that water purification standards for the property have been met; and,
+evidence that water purification standards for the property have been met; and,

-3) written acknowledgement that you understand that the water must be continuously treated to be considered safe for human consumption.
+written acknowledgement that you understand that the water must be continuously treated to be considered safe for human consumption.

 If the issue is due to an extra lender requirement then you may be able find a new lender with different guidelines that approves your loan.
-If the issue you are dealing with relates to a VA policy then your loan will likely not be approved no matter what lender you use due to the well.
+If the issue relates to a VA policy then your loan will likely not be approved due to the well, no matter what lender you use.

 Your best approach to address any potential issue is to contact both your lender and the VA.
 If you explain your situation directly to the VA, they should be able to tell you if the issue is on their end or with the lender.
 You can contact the VA at 844-872-4681.